kaymen99/GenAI-playground/research-assistant-llama3/README.md

-# Research Assistant Bot using Local LangGraph RAG & Llama3
+# Research Assistant Bot using Local RAG, LangGraph & Llama3

 This project focuses on building a robust Research Assistant using a combination of Local Retrieval Augmented Generation (RAG) techniques, LangGraph agents, and the Llama-3 model.